bibledit/old/README.md

-The repository contains a lot of old code in its history.
+The repository contains old code in its history.

 The desktop software: bibledit-gtk, bibledit-bibletime, bibledit-bibleworks, bibledit-onlinebible, bibledit-paratext, bibledit-xiphos